obiwanjacobi/Zlang/docs/compiler/packages.md

 bank switching thunks

-binary format for late linking with optional optimization.
+binary (byte code) format for late linking with optional optimization.

 ---

+module locator?
+How are modules located?
+After the code is build for a module a module-info file is generated that advertises the module and allows it to be referenced during linking.

+packager: bundle multiple modules and their support files into a package (probably a zip file).
+Packager is a function in the build library.
+A package has a version.

 package manager?
+Retrieve 3rd party packages and register packages for distribution (typical).